supercrafter333/theSpawn/README.md

 - Update Config from use-hub-server <1|2> to use-hub-server <true|false>)

 ### License:
-This Plugin has the [GNU General Public License](/LICENSE)!
+This Plugin has the [Apache License 2.0](/LICENSE)!
 This Plugin is from supercrafter333!

 ### Information:
 This Plugin is inpirated from MSpawns!